slingner/filter-client/README.md

 Filter is responsive to any screen size so you can explore your beans on the road!
 ![Phone Screenshot](README-asset/phone_screenshot.png?raw=true)

-Open [https://filter-app.now.sh/register](https://filter-app.now.sh/register) to register for a new account and begin exploring the collection of all beans [https://filter-app.now.sh/BeanList](https://filter-app.now.sh/BeanList).<br />
+Open [https://filter-app.now.sh/register](https://filter-app.now.sh/register) to register for a new account and begin exploring the collection!<br />

 ## Technologies Used to Develop FILTER
 React, Enzyme, Mocha, Chai, Node, Express, PostgreSQL.